James Worthy: 1986–1987

 With stalwart center Abdul-Jabbar finally showing signs of his age the Lakers added center-forward Mychal Thompson during the 1986–1987 regular season to address the need for frontcourt help.
 The result was a 65–17 record and what many regard as one of the NBA's all-time great teams sprinting to another NBA title over the Celtics.
 Worthy was at the top of his game, leading the team with 23.6 points per game in the playoffs.
 He had a number of huge games during this '87 play-off run, in particular a vintage 39 point performance (including 6 dunks) in a 122–121 win at Seattle in Game 3 of the Western Conference Finals and 33 pts 10 assists 9 rebounds in a game 1 victory in the NBA Finals versus the Celtics.
 The Lakers won the championship 4 games to 2.

 1987–1988

 Once again Riley drove the Lakers hard in 1987–88.
-During the regular season Worthy averaged 19.7 points and scored a career-high 38 points against the Atlanta Hawks.
+During the regular season Worthy averaged 19.7 points and scored 38 points against the Atlanta Hawks.
 He led the Lakers in scoring in the 1988 play-offs and led the NBA in points scored during the play-offs.
 During the Finals against the Pistons Worthy once again excelled, averaging 22 ppg, 7.4 rebounds, and 4.4 assists in the series.
 A 28-point, 9 rebound Game 6 and monster 36–16–10 triple-double that carried the Lakers to victory in Game 7 earned Worthy the NBA Finals MVP award and the Lakers the first back-to-back titles in the NBA since '68–'69 Celtics.